Siddharth-Singh-2004/siddharth-singh-2004/README.md

 ### Hi there 👋

-I am a sophomore at IIT Dharwad persuing my undergraduate degree, B.Tech in Computer Science & Engineering.
+I am a sophomore at IIT Dharwad pursuing my undergraduate degree, B.Tech in Computer Science & Engineering.

 I am passionate about all things AI.